 - Grammarly

 SciSpace Paraphraser helps with citations.
-You can also use it to dress up the quality of a paper's current version if it sounds a little drab.
-It's also excellent with paraphrasing if you want to convey a certain message using slightly different terminology.
+You can also use it to dress up the quality of a paper’s current version if it sounds a little drab.
+It’s also excellent with paraphrasing if you want to convey a certain message employing slightly different terminology.

 Paperpal is an option that helps format citations.
 It’s also a wiz with spelling and grammar.

-Quillbot is mostly used for paraphrasing and editing, while Grammarly is one of the most multipurpose tools on this list.
+Quillbot is mostly used for paraphrasing and editing, although Grammarly is one of the most multipurpose tools on this list.
 You can use it for help with stylistic choices, punctuation, spelling, and various other aspects of formal grammar.

 Plagiarism Detection Assistance